MattPCollins/Japanese-Revision/README.md

 Breaking down the size of my samples gives me confidence that I am evaluating and drawing conclusions on an appropriate sample of data.
 We are ignoring sample 2 and 3 for the purpose of this research, but do not need to go into this here.
 Sample 1 also has been subject to many changes in the underlying code during the lifecycle of this project, so a subset of this is used for analysis - I shall explain this a bit later on.

-*plot here!

-This initial investigation gave me some insight I had overlooked initially: Some of the older words (possibly configured with poor level-up boundaries) have not been able to progress completely, and due to the greater time between attempts at higher levels, are more easily forgotten and get stuck at the current level.

-Going back to the EDA phase, another column was added to the DataFrame named 'Reset'.
-This describes a word that does or does not need to be set back to level zero given its age - this is best described in the revised scatter plot below:

-*plot here!

-This led me to implement logic in my program which raises these words as a notification for me, giving the option to reset the word back to level 0, for re-practicing.
-Resetting these means that the words are practiced more frequently again, and I have a better chance of recollection.
-I will store these refreshed words to keep a specific view on, which will be investigated separate to this project.

 Now that I have some insight into how my data is categorised and what my efforts look like on a day-to-day basis, I want to see how I can improve the efficiency of my studies: minimizing the time to learn a word and maintain long-term recollection of it.